lenymo/glennmccomb-com/content/articles/a-better-rust-menu-interface.md

 dark_bg: true
 page_header_bg_color: '#2b2925'
 ---
 {{< lead >}}Rust's menu interface is in need of an overhaul.
-The most heavily used screen &mdash; the server browser &mdash; functions the most poorly so I've had a crack at improving it.{{< /lead >}}
+The most heavily used screen &mdash; the server browser &mdash; functions the most poorly of all, so I've had a crack at improving it.{{< /lead >}}

-When you find yourself using an external website (shout out to [battlemetrics](https://www.battlemetrics.com/servers/rust)) to find a decent server something is clearly up.
+It's difficult to find a server in Rust.
+When you find yourself using a 3rd party website (shout out to [battlemetrics](https://www.battlemetrics.com/servers/rust)) to find a decent server something is clearly up.

-## Server browser redesign
+## Find a server redesign

 Here's my attempt at improve the server browser: